 “This is really meant to be the next level for Captain Marvel,” says series editor Sana Amanat.
 “Carol is really meant to be a soldier and a commander, and also a diplomat.
 We’re really trying to build up this space complex and this space world.
 You’ll really feel like there’s an extension of the Avengers world into space, but not necessarily lost out in the Guardians of the Galaxy cosmos.
 It’s rooted in Earth but also an extension into the galaxy.”

-Captain Marvel begins in January.
+Captain Marvel began in January 2016.

 Written by Mike Costa.
 Art by David Baldeon.